AdMoR/admor.github.io/_posts/2019-12-30-A matplotlib zoo post.markdown

 # Plot the most frequent terms

 Seaborn has an built-in function, but we can do a little bit better without much effort.
+Note that it is relatively painful to change the plot options with the seaborn way.

 ```python